ovevans/Geomec3D/README.md

-# Mixed3D
+# Geomec3D

-Solution of 3D fluid flow problems in deformable porous media using a Mixed Finite Element approach.
+Solution of 3D fluid flow problems in deformable porous media using a Finite Element approach.

 ## Dependencies